University of Regensburg: History

 Construction began with the official groundbreaking ceremony on 20 November 1965.
 The first lectures began during the 1967 winter semester, with the faculties of Law and Business Sciences and Philosophy as the first schools for students.
 The following year, the faculty of Catholic Theology opened to students.
 Since 1967, the university has expanded to twelve faculties, including medicine, biology, psychology, and chemistry.
 The German Research Association has deeply supported a number of research projects in the university, including the fields of biochemistry and microbiology.

 The university's most famous faculty member is Pope Benedict XVI, who taught from 1969 until he was appointed Cardinal and Archbishop of Munich in 1977.
 In 2006, one year following his election to the papacy, Benedict XVI returned to the University of Regensburg to make a highly controversial lecture that garnered the university international attention.
 The Pope is still listed as a professor of the university.

 Another famous former faculty member, Karl Stetter, worked as head of the Archaea Center and the Department of Microbiology between 1980 and 2002.
 Among his discoveries were Pyrococcus furiosus in 1986, Aquifex aeolicus, Aquifex pyrophilus, and Nanoarchaeum equitans, discovered in 2002.

 Location and staff

 Situated almost entirely on one central campus, the university is located south of Regensburg's inner city on a small incline south of the Danube River, and directly adjacent to the Regensburg University of Applied Sciences and the A 3 autobahn.
 The university itself consists of 150 hectares (280 acres) of land, encompassing a botanical garden and a stadium.

 Including the affiliated university hospital, the University of Regensburg has approximately 4,200 employees including 312 professors, and teaches more than 20,000 students (summer term 2015).
-The university's reputation and attractiveness is enhanced by the 2,000-year-old town of Regensburg, its scenic countryside, the Donautal (Danube Valley), a high density of bars and the nearby heights of the Bavarian Forest.
-Brisk cultural life both in the city and on campus provide great recreational opportunities, enhanced by a number of nearby lakes.
+The university is located in the 2,000-year-old town of Regensburg, which has scenic countryside, the Donautal (Danube Valley), many bars and the nearby heights of the Bavarian Forest.
+Both the city and the campus provide recreational opportunities, including a number of nearby lakes.